All You Need To Know About The Indian Capital - A Guide For First Time Travellers In Delhi

 Before you leave baggage and exit customs, make sure you connect to the airport's WIFI.
 In Delhi’s terminal 3, you can only connect to the WIFI before you exit customs.
 After this point there’s no way you can connect to WIFI in the airport.
 Trust us, we found out the hard way!
 There are information stands with WIFI “coupons” you need to use to connect before customs and baggage, but once you’ve left this area and have gone through the point of no return, there are no WIFI information stands.

 Not wanting to waste any time in baggage, we naively thought that we’d just connect to the free airport WIFI once we had left the “nothing to declare” area.
 We were very wrong!
 We hunted high and low in the arrivals terminal for another WIFI but couldn't find any connections to connect to.
 We even brought a coffee in the vague hope the staff at Costa Coffee would let us connect to their WIFI.
-Spoiler, they didn’t!
+Spoiler, they did not!

-Outside of customs the first thing you’ll need is some Indian rupee.
+Outside of customs the first thing you’ll need is some Indian rupees.
 Just next-door to the main entrance is a glass booth full of ATM machines.
 Use these to withdraw your cash and once ready, head out into the chaos.
 Make sure you withdraw cash here before exiting the terminal building as you won’t be allowed back in once you’ve exited!

 Now you’ve got your visa stamped and your rupee in hand, you’ve now got three choices on how to get to Paharganj.